K-theory and index theory on manifolds with a proper Lie group action: Leaf-wise PDOs

-Now we apply the operator integration to the family $\{F_x\}$ on each orbit $O$ and get the operator $\F_O$.
-(Compact operators here are defined as $C^*(G,\K(E|_O))$.)
-Again this family is orbit-continuous in the strict topology (by the reasoning given above), so we get an operator $\F\in\M(C^*(G,\K(E)))$ as a result.
-This concludes the construction in the stabilizer-invariant case.

-Finally, let us define `compact operators' for $\M(C^*(G,\K(E)))$ as elements of $C^*(G,\K(E))$. \emph{We reiterate definition 3.10 of `negative order' operators as those which become compact after being multiplied by a function from $C_0(X)$.}
+Finally, let us define `compact operators' for $\M(C^*(G,\K(E)))$ as elements of $C^*(G,\K(E))$. \emph{We reiterate definition 3.7 of `negative order' operators as those which become compact after being multiplied by a function from $C_0(X)$.}

-\begin{lem} If the space symbol is of `negative order', then the corresponding operator is of `negative order'. \end{lem}
+\begin{lem} If the symbol is of `negative order', then the corresponding operator is of `negative order'. \end{lem}

-\Pf The Lie leaf-wise symbol algebra $C_0(\gtG X)$ has the function $(1+||\eta||^2)^{-1}$ as its pointwise (for each $x\in X$) strictly positive element.
-(The corresponding space leaf-wise symbol is $(1+q_x(\xi))^{-1}$.)
-In subsection 5.3 (proposition 5.12), we have already proved our assertion for the operator with this symbol.
-It remains to note that the operator integration method preserves the relation of order, modulo compact operators (see theorem 3.11).
-Therefore, if our assertion is true for the operator with the Lie symbol $(1+||\eta||^2)^{-1}$, it is true for the operator with any `negative order' symbol. \cqfd
+\Pf The algebra $C_0(\gtG X)$ has the function $(1+||\eta||^2)^{-1}$ as its fiber-wise (for each $x\in X$) strictly positive element.
+The image of this element in $\gtS_{lf}(X)$ is the element $(1+q_x(\xi))^{-1}$ for each $x\in X$.
+In subsection 5.3, we have already proved our assertion for the operator $\{(1+\D_{O_x}^2)^{-1}\}$ with such symbol.
+It remains to note that the operator integration method preserves the relation of order, modulo compact operators (see theorem 3.8).
+Therefore, if our assertion is true for the operator with the symbol $(1+q_x(\xi))^{-1}$, it is true for the operator with any `negative order' symbol. \cqfd